jyn514/saltwater/CONTRIBUTING.md

 Be aware that the URL contains the entire contents of the issue, so it will be _very_ long.

+If you want to run the script non-interactively, use `EDITOR=true`.

 ## Reference

 You may find the following references useful.